Faith Tours of India

 Islam first appeared in India during the Arab invasion of Sind in 712 CE.
 Followers believe in the Five Pillars of Islam, eat Halal cuisine and avoid pork and alcohol.

-There are many Islamic festivals and observances in India.
+India is home to numerous Islamic festivals and observances.
 Eid-ul-Fitr celebrates the end of Ramadan fasting, and Eid-ul-Adha honours Prophet Ibrahim.
 During both festivals, Muslims share prayers and meals together with the less fortunate.

 The Muslim mosques and heritage of Kerala are a stunning combination of wooden designs, carvings and sloping roofs.
 Cheraman Juma Masjid is believed to be India’s first mosque.